loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

 ## 4. How to set the custom data fields (variables) in LoyJoy

-In LoyJoy you can create custom data fiels, we call them variables, and store them in the LoyJoy customer database.
+In LoyJoy you can create custom data fiels, we call them **`variables`**, and store them in the LoyJoy customer database.
 You can pick any customer variable that is stored in LoyJoy and send it to ProCampaign.
-Variables can be set for example via the "Variable" process building block or in a "Questionnaire".
+Variables can be set for example via the `Variable` process building block or in a `Questionnaire`.

 We will create a variable "favorite color" in a questionnaire.